theforeman/foreman-infra/README.md

 # Foreman Infrastructure

 This repo contains puppet modules that are used to manage infrastructure used by the Foreman project.
-These modules manage many different pieces of software, including Jenkins build slaves, package build machines, the Jenkins frontend, as well as an internal Foreman instance and puppetmaster.
+These modules manage many different pieces of software, including Jenkins build slaves, package build machines, the Jenkins frontend, as well as an internal Foreman instance and puppetserver.

 View the [documentation](https://theforeman.github.io/foreman-infra).